lcunild/QTM-350-Final-Project/README.md

 ## Twitter API Workflow

-To retrieve our Twitter data, we had to make a developer account so we could access the Twitter API.
+To retrieve our Twitter data, we had to make a developer account so we could access the [Twitter API](https://developer.twitter.com/en/docs/twitter-api).
+This application was very easy.
+We explained what we were going to use the API for and were approeved in minutes.

 We selected the twitter accounts we wanted, got their user IDs and retreived their most recent tweets all using the API.
 We then reformatted the list of tweets into a [text file](https://github.com/lcunild/QTM-350-Final-Project/blob/main/Data/TwitterData.txt) so it could be translated.
 All of the code for these steps are available in the [Twitter API Data](https://github.com/lcunild/QTM-350-Final-Project/blob/main/Data/Twitter_API_Data.ipynb) file wihtin our repo.
 This code can be used for any users, not just the users that we selected.
 For example, [Kanye West](https://twitter.com/kanyewest) could be added as a user simply by entering his twitter handle into the for loop used to make the user list.
 Similar modifications to our code are just as simple simple.

 ## S3 Workflow